arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/ActiveFailover.md

 #### Stop the Standalone Instance

-As the package will automatically start the standalone instance, you might want to stop it now, as otherwise this standalone instance that is started on your machine can create some confusion later.
-As you are starting the _cluster_ processes manually you do not need this standalone instance, and you can hence stop it:
+As the package will automatically start the standalone instance, you might want to stop that instance now, as otherwise it can create some confusion later.
+As you are starting the _Active Failover_ processes manually you will not need the automatically installed and started standalone instance, and you should hence stop it via:

 ```
 $ service arangodb3 stop
 ```

-Also, you might want to remove the standalone instance from the default _runlevels_ to prevent it to start on the next reboot of your machine.
+Also, you might want to remove the standalone instance from the default _runlevels_ to prevent it from starting on the next reboots of your machine.
 How this is done depends on your distribution and _init_ system.
 For example, on older Debian and Ubuntu systems using a SystemV-compatible _init_, you can use: